nerfstudio-project/gsplat/docs/INSTALL_WIN.md

     ```bash
     pip install .
     ```

-    you can install in edit mode using `pip install -e .`
+Note: If you an to run the tests or modify the code you will to install the package in edit mode instead using `pip install -e .`

 ## Run the tests